Programs

 Feed AVL Veggie Boxes

-Our program runs for 20 weeks over the farming season.
-Each week our members receive a bountiful box of seasonal, organic vegetables & herbs grown in West Asheville and SCF.
-We partner with local farms and businesses to provide additional produce, fruit, herbal teas, medicinal products, and value-added products to our recipients.
-We give priority to our BIPOC business community with at least one additional box item per week sourced from a different BIPOC-owned farm or business.
+Our Veggie Box program delivers weekly free, fresh food boxes to 30+ BIPOC (Black, Indigenous, People of Color) households in the Southside neighborhood, and runs for 20 weeks over the farming season.
+Each week our members receive a bountiful box of seasonal, organic vegetables & herbs grown in West Asheville and at Southside Community Farm.
+We partner with local farms and businesses to provide additional produce, fruit, eggs, herbal teas, medicinal products, and value-added products.
+We give priority to our BIPOC business community with at least one additional box item per week sourced from a local, BIPOC-owned farm or business.
 Learn more about the program here.

 Youth Farm Program

 At Southside Community Farm we believe that engaging with our youth is one of the best ways to steward land and support a resilient future.
-Our youth programs support young people while inspiring curious exploration of the outdoors and their neighborhood.
+Our youth programs support young people while inspiring connection to the outdoors and their neighborhood.
+Programming combines farming, cooking, nutrition, art, and environmental science to give our kids hands-on lessons that spark joy, invite curiosity, and lay the foundations for a lifetime of loving the Earth.
+Learn more about youth education at the farm here.

 Southside Community Orchard